2026 Membership - Now Available

 We may do pacelines on occasion if riders are comfortable but it won’t need to be a tight formation.

-If the group splits apart we will stop and re-group at stop signs or at the ride leader’s discretion.
+If the group splits apart we will stop and re-group at Stop signs or at the ride leader’s discretion.

 Ride leaders will do their best to maintain the group but if that is not possible we may shorten the route to return in time or,